A simplified electro-chemical lithium-ion battery model applicable for in situ monitoring and online control: Closed-loop simulation framework

 \subsection{Initializing process}

+At the simulation start, the battery initial states should be determined.
+First, the parameters involved in constructing the battery model should be determined.
+Considering the data sources, parameters can be categorized into three types: determined by the material properties, determined by the manufacturing and assumed to fit the battery characteristics.
+The benchmark and adopted values of all parameters in this paper for simulating the LFPO cell and NCM cell are listed in Table~\ref{tab:params}.

-The initialization for the simulation of a real battery is presented in this part.
-First, request the manufacturing and material information of the battery from the manufacturer and set values of parameters in Table~\ref{tab:params}.
-Second, set the operating region of the battery: the low cut-off and high cut-off voltage $V_{\mathrm{min}}$ and $V_{\mathrm{max}}$.
-By full-cycle low-current charge and discharge in the operating region, total capacity of the battery cell $Q_c$ (mAh) can be obtained.
-Then the stoichiometry region of AMs in the positive and negative electrode can be obtained by solving the non-linear equations below:
+Second, we acquire the working region of the battery, including the low cut-off and high cut-off voltages $V_{\mathrm{min}}$ and $V_{\mathrm{max}}$.
+By conducting the full-cycle low-current charge and discharge in the working region, the total capacity of the battery cell $C_Q$ can be obtained.
+Then, the stoichiometry region of active particles in the positive electrode and negative electrode, denoted by $\theta_{\mathrm{max}}^{\pm}$ and $\theta_{\mathrm{min}}^{\pm}$, can be obtained by solving the two non-linear equations below:

-where $y_{0}^{\pm}$ and $y_{1}^{\pm}$ refer to the minimum and maximum stoichiometry, respectively.
-Third, the SOC-OCV curve can be derived:
+The first equation refers to the situation in which the battery is fully charged, when the lithium concentration of the active particles in the positive electrode reaches the upper bound and that in the negative electrode reaches the lower bound.
+The second equation refers to the situation in which the battery is fully discharged.
+The third and fourth equations ensure charge conservation.
+Since both $U_{\mathrm{OCP}}^{\pm}$ are monotonic functions, the above equations have a unique solution.

+Third, the commonly used SOC-OCV curve can be derived once the bounds of stoichiometry in active particles of the negative electrode and positive electrode are known:

-Forth, determine the initial states of the given battery cell.
-By measuring the open circuit voltage (OCV) of the cell, the initial SOC can be obtained by interpolation in the SOC-OCV curve.
-The solid-phase states are then initialized at:
+Fourth, the initial values of the inertial states of the battery are determined, including $Q_e^{\pm}$, $c_e$, $c_{ss}$, $c_s$ and $T$ (as shown in Fig.~\ref{fig:flowchart}).
+By measuring the open circuit voltage of the cell, the initial SOC$_0$ can be obtained by interpolation in the SOC-OCV curve obtained in the third step.
+Thus, $c_{ss}$ and $c_s$ are initialized at: